• Home

 Since the publication of the article Aligning Big Data, which basically laid out a draft view of DW 3.0 Information Supply Framework and placed Big Data within a larger framework, I have been asked on a number of occasions recently to go into a little more detail with regards to the Analytics Data Store (ADS) component.
 This is an initial response to those requests.
 Continue reading →

-Consider this: Did Big Data Kill The Statistician?
+CONSIDER THIS: Did Big Data Kill The Statistician?
 2026

 03 Wednesday Dec 2014